 Bricks, bricks and more bricks!
 We have a lot of LEGO and had to find a way that would actually work when it came to organizing and storing it all.

-Of course, we would rather have this awesome space for our LEGO but, hey, we don’t have a quarter of a million bricks yet and I can’t really afford to go all out like this guy did!
+Of course, we would rather have the awesome space you see below for our LEGO but, hey, we don’t have a quarter of a million bricks yet and I can’t really afford to go all out like this guy did!

 We tried a few different things but not all of them worked well.
 Below is what ended up working the best for both me and my son.

 He has to be able to get to what he needs quickly and easily and be able to put things back where they go.
-You don’t want a complicated, difficult system because then it won’t get used.
+You don’t want to create, or follow, a complicated, difficult system because then it won’t get used.

 A couple of quick tips before you get started figuring out your own system:

 - See our LEGO Storage and Organization Considerations article before you put something in place for your family.
 As you will see in that article I made a big mistake and we had to start over!

 - Figure out how you plan to sort before you decide what organization idea will work for you.

 LEGO Organization and Storage That Worked for Us

 This was the number one best thing we did to organize our LEGO.
 We put it under the bed!
 It is so easy to find what you are looking for.